All Episodes

 Yeah.

-Yeah Paul Manafort take a look at the difference between the way that he was charged, the way he was prosecuted, the way he was jailed uh as soon as Oh you mean the pre-dawn raid with guns in his face and his wife's face and uh in the case of Roger Stone same thing except they they literally had fake news CNN cameras just happened to be in the neighborhood right at the right time to get it all on camera.
+And in the case of Roger Stone, same thing, except they literally had fake news, CNN, cameras just happened to be in the neighborhood right at the right time to get it all on camera.

-Yeah it was poor wife in her pajamas well terrible but the but the whole point of ruining his life and making him feel as if he was going to spend the rest of his life in a federal penitentiary was that they needed him to flip on the then president of the United States and what they charged him with was was uh unusual and creative.
+But the whole point of ruining his life and making him feel as if he was going to spend the rest of his life in a federal penitentiary was that they needed him to flip on the then president of the United States.

 And then they got even more creative because they hadn't prosecuted that type of an offense before, except for one time.

-And money laundering statutes have an extremely uh long uh statutory minimum sentencing.
+And money laundering statutes have an extremely long statutory minimum sentencing.

-So they were trying to put him into a hole for the rest of his life so that he would be induced to to come up with something, even if it were uh a fib to go against the president with a with a Russian hoax thing.
+So they were trying to put him into a hole for the rest of his life so that he would be induced to come up with something, even if it were a fib, to go against the president with a Russian hoax thing.

-Well, I'm I'm coming up on a break here, but let me tell you what what why what you're saying is so true.
+Well, I'm coming up on a break here, but let me tell you why what you're saying is so true.

 But when I interviewed him, they were very clear to him.